godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 To access that dialog, select Project -> Project Settings.
 Try it now.

-Once the window opens, let's select a main scene.
-Locate the `Application/Run/Main Scene` property and click on it to select 'hello.tscn'.
+Once the window opens, locate the `Application/Run/Main Scene` property and click on it.
+You will see that it is set to 'res://Hello.tscn'.

 .. image:: img/main_scene.png